codecrafters-io/build-your-own-redis/stage_descriptions/hashes-02-cm9.md

-In this stage, you'll implement the `HSET` command.
+In this stage, you'll write the implementation for the `HSET` command.

 ### `HSET` with one pair

-`HSET` returns the number of fields newly added to the hash.
+The `HSET` command returns the number of fields newly added to the hash.
 With a single field/value pair:

 - If the field did not exist before, the reply is `1`.
 - If the field already existed and is being overwritten, the reply is `0`.